 It is our choice to live in oasis or desert.
 Our thoughts and consequent actions determine our fate.
 If we allow our mind to stay focused on worldly things and question the significance of God in the world (wickedness), then our experience will be one of chaos and turmoil.
 It is impossible to be receptive to the good that God has for us, if our minds are absorbed with appearances.
 With spiritual discernment, the Truth behind the façade is revealed.

 Those who are caught up in their own egos (princes) will suffer but the those who submit their will to Spirit (needy) will be uplifted.
 Error thinking creates the problems, but God dissolves them for those who are receptive and obedient.
 God cannot and will not override our will, so in the end it is our choice.
-If we change our mind and cry to the Lord and sincerely ask for deliverance, regardless of how reticent we have been, we are freed from the bondage of ignorance by the steadfast love of the Divine.
+If we change our mind and cry to the Lord and sincerely ask for deliverance, regardless of how reticent we have been, we are freed from the bondage of ignorance by the steadfast love of the Christ within.
 The wise person understands this and gives up the fight.
 For in truth, the yoke is easy and the burden is light (Matt 11:30).

 And so it is!
 Amen!